thewarpaint/eduardogarcia.xyz/_posts/2019-06-05-hacker-news-comments.md

 <a class="togg" onclick="return toggle(event, 1234567)">[-]</a>
 ```

+All following JS snippets extracted from [https://news.ycombinator.com/hn.js](https://news.ycombinator.com/hn.js),
-and this is the definition of `toggle` and the rest of the relevant functions (comments added by me, some indentation changed for readability):
+comments added by me, some indentation changed for readability.

+This is the definition of `toggle`:

 ```js
 function toggle (ev, id) {